Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 that the result equals the root value of the log.
 Consistency proofs are a more general version of the same idea.
 With a consistency proof, the prover provides the minimum set of intermediate node values from the current tree that allows the verifier to compute both the old root value and the current root value.
+An algorithm for this is given in section 2.1.2 of {{RFC6962}}.

 ## Prefix Tree